spiral2k/groundcover/README.md

 - built with Typescript
 - used the `rem` unit
-- Used MSW to simulate a backend for the browser/test environment
+- used MSW to simulate a backend for the browser/test environments
 - used CSS modules
 - used debounce (where applicable)

 ### Scripts

-*run*: npm run dev
+- run: npm run dev

-*test*: npm run test
+- test: npm run test